elnas/Follow-Person-Robot/README.md

 # Multi-Application Implementation Using Path Planning and Computer Vision
-This repository uses computer vision and SLAM to enable an Ohmni telepresence robot to automatically follow a person in its filed of view.
+This repository uses computer vision and SLAM to enable an Ohmni telepresence robot to follow a person in its filed of view automatically.

 ## Getting started
 This repository contains different ROS packages.
 You need to have ros-noetic installed on your machine.
-The ros package was deployed for use and to automate an Ohmni Telepresence Developer Robot.
+The workspace was deployed to automate an Ohmni Telepresence Developer Robot.

 ### Prerequisite
 sudo apt-get install ros-noetic-tf2-sensor-msgs